 Property Description .init Returns null. .sizeof Returns the size of the dynamic array reference, which is 8 in 32-bit builds and 16 on 64-bit builds. .length Get/set number of elements in the array.
-It is of type size_t. .ptr Returns a pointer to the first element of the array. .dup Create a dynamic array of the same size and copy the contents of the array into it. .idup Create a dynamic array of the same size and copy the contents of the array into it.
-The copy is typed as being immutable. $D\ 2.0\ only$ .reverse Reverses in place the order of the elements in the array.
+It is of type size_t. .ptr Returns a pointer to the first element of the array. . dup Create a dynamic array of the same size and copy the contents of the array into it.
+The copy will have any immutability or const stripped.
+If this conversion is invalid the call will not compile. .idup Create a dynamic array of the same size and copy the contents of the array into it.
+The copy is typed as being immutable.
+If this conversion is invalid the call will not compile. .reverse Reverses in place the order of the elements in the array.
 Returns the array. .sort Sorts in place the order of the elements in the array.
 Returns the array.